Our cricket partnership

-We are proud sponsors of the England and Wales Cricket Board (ECB) and have been since 2014.
+We’ve been a partner of the England and Wales Cricket Board (ECB) since 2014.

-Our extended two-year deal covering 2018/19 season makes us title sponsors of England’s one-day internationals for both men and women, the Royal London One-Day Cup and the Royal London Club Championship.
+Our multi-year deal makes us title sponsors of England Women’s and Men’s international one day cricket, known as the Royal London Series.
+And we also support one day domestic cricket in the Royal London Cup and the Royal London Club Championship.
 Helping to support the development of the fifty-over game nationwide from a local community level through to international.

 Given our affinity for our own pelican, Gilbert, it seemed only fitting that we should get involved with a pelican colony in the UK.
 Pelicans have served as a heraldic symbol of generosity for centuries and have a royal past.
 Pelicans represent the role of 'provider', and have been a symbol of generosity for centuries.
 This, along with their royal connection, makes them the perfect partner for Royal London.